 The complex nature of construction payment and the associated rules and regulations have made it difficult to streamline payment.
 Subs, sub-subs, and some suppliers or equipment rental companies have had a remarkably challenging time getting paid, or at the very least, getting paid on time.
-And, property owners, GCs, and developers have had significant difficulties in properly controlling payments and mitigating their risk of double payment.
+And, property owners, GCs, and developers have had significant difficulties in properly controlling payments and controlling their risk of double payment.

-One overarching reason is construction’s heavy dependence on credit for work performed and materials supplied.
+One overarching reason is construction’s heavy dependence on credit for work and materials.
 Many construction companies occupy both sides of the credit fence.
 That is, they both extend credit to other parties on the project, and provide labor and/or materials on credit themselves.
 Another hallmark of construction payments is that participants are working on thin margins with significant upfront cash needs.
 The bottom line is that it’s not unusual for construction companies to wait to make payment until payment is received from the party above.